richmondwong/jurassic_brawl/README.md

 Grab weapon and health power-ups to ensure you're the last one standing (and while you're at it, see if you can etch your name in the high scores list)

 We made Jurassic Brawl to recapture the old school console gaming experience of playing together with friends in the same room.
-Play together with 3 other players on any mobile devices (phones and tablets across all operating systems are compatible).
+Play together with 3 other players on any mobile device (phones and tablets across all operating systems are compatible) which via Socket.io we've turned into wireless gamepads.

 Jurassic Brawl was created by [Shih-chieh “CJ” Ke](https://github.com/RayCJ87), [Edward Yang](https://github.com/edwardcode) and Richmond Wong